How to Calculate the Self-Employment Tax

 Following our previous example, you’d take the number you got in step two ($14,129.55) and multiply it by 50% (0.5).
 In this instance, your reported adjustment to income would be $7,064.78.

-Whether you run a bakeshop on the weekends, author blog posts as a freelance writer, or design logos for local businesses, it’s good to know how the SE tax impacts your money.
+If you’re new to the self-employed tax world, it’s good to know how the SE tax impacts your money.
 And if you’re still unsure about SE taxes, our self-employed tax software is here to make things easier for you.

 This article is for informational purposes only and not legal or financial advice.